helsinfranz/base-senku/README.md

 ## 📝 Smart Contracts

-All our smart contracts are deployed on the Base Sepolia Testnet and verified on Blockscout.
-The game is currently in beta testing phase on testnet before mainnet deployment.
+All our smart contracts are deployed on the Base Sepolia Testnet and verified on Blockscout..

 ### FluoriteToken (FLUOR)